 The upper refers to the portion of material that covers the sides and top of your foot.
 These materials can be broken down into leather or synthetic materials.
 However, many boots use a combination of both.

 Leather: Boots made with leather are going to have some of the best durability, but will lack breathability and flexibility from synthetic materials.
-That in mind, leather boots often take longer to break in.
+With that in mind, leather boots often take longer to break in.
 Full grain and nubuck leather will resist water and scrapes better than synthetic materials like nylon or polyester.

 Synthetics: There are many synthetic materials used to create uppers, like nylon and polyester.
 These materials tend to be less durable than leather but offer a quicker break-in period.
 When treated, they can be waterproof, and even if not, they often dry quicker than leather.